mwisniewski1991/flowers_sensors/README.md

 - Nginx
 - Python
     - Flask
+- Kafka
-- RabbitMQ
+- Database
-- Database - InfluxDB,
+    - InfluxDB,
+- Visualization
-- Visualization - Grafana
+    - Grafana

 ## Project details:

 Sensors will created data.
-API will be bridge to communicate with RabbitMQ.
+API will be bridge to communicate with Kafka.
-Python app will get data from queues and put in database.
+Python app will get data from Kafka and put in database.
 From data in database dashboard will create charts.

 ### Services